Let's Celebrate with Picture Books!

 Loving picture books and read-alouds spills over into a love of reading in many children.
 And a love of reading is one of the most priceless gifts we can give our kids.
 Whether Supreme Court Judge or lowly book reviewer, people who love to read are more likely to be successful in their studies and in their lives.
 (Well, that's my theory and I'm sticking to it!)

-To celebrate Picture Book Month, why not buy yourself and your kids a present?
+To celebrate the gift of reading, why not buy yourself and your kids a present?
 There are so many great picture books being published nowadays.
 In Australia, browse online at The Australian Online Bookshop, compare prices at Booko, try Youtube to find new picture books, or check out my Reviews, many of which are picture books.
-You could pack lunch and head for a bookshop, make your choices, then head to the park for a picnic and an orgy of delightful picture book reading.
+You could pack lunch and head for a bookshop, make your choices, then visit the park for a picnic and lots of delightful picture book reading.

 How about a picture book party?
 Bake a picture book cake, dress up as favourite picture book characters, act out your favourite scenes from picture books.